The Difference Between Eczema & Psoriasis

 How to Treat Eczema:

-If you think your skin is trying to communicate a gut imbalance you should begin by speaking to your detector, dermatologist, or naturopath.
+If you think your skin is trying to communicate a gut imbalance you should begin by speaking to your doctor, dermatologist, or naturopath.
 They may recommend a specific elimination diet to find out which foods are causing your skin to become inflamed.
 This is a good opportunity to get your gut bacteria back in balance regardless.

 What is Psoriasis?